Export To PDF in MAUI DataGrid (SfDataGrid)

 Customizing borders

-The SfDataGrid provides the ability to customize grid borders by utilizing the DataGridPdfExportingOption.GridLineType property.
+The SfDataGrid provides the ability to customize grid borders by using the DataGridPdfExportingOption.GridLineType property.

 Both

-Set the DataGridPdfExportingOption.GridLineType as GridLineType.Both to export the data grid with both horizontal and vertical borders.
+Set the DataGridPdfExportingOption.GridLineType to GridLineType.Both to export the data grid with both horizontal and vertical borders:

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();